 What Causes It?

-According to one study, the occurrence of drug-induced psychosis is related to several mechanisms of usage:
+According to one study, the occurrence of substance induced psychotic disorders is related to several mechanisms of usage:

-Additionally, individuals with a history of mental health issues can also be more susceptible to drug-induced psychosis.
-Substance abuse can exacerbate underlying mental illnesses such as depression, anxiety, psychotic disorders, or bipolar disorder, increasing the risk of developing psychosis after drug use.
+Additionally, individuals with a history of mental illness can also be more susceptible to drug-induced psychosis.
+Drug abuse can exacerbate underlying mental illnesses such as depression, anxiety, psychotic disorders, or bipolar disorder, increasing the risk of developing psychosis after drug use.

 How Common Is It?